The cooking gadgets and ingredients Fast Company editors love

 Flavor Blast

-Created by the daughters of Vietnamese refugees, the Asian sauce brand Omsom ($12 for a three-pack; omsom.com) collaborates with chefs such as Mission Chinese Food’s Danny Bowien to bring authentic flavors into any kitchen.
+Created by the daughters of Vietnamese refugees, the Asian sauce brand Omsom ($12 for a three-pack; omsom.com) collaborates with chefs to bring authentic flavors into any kitchen.
 Spice things up even more with an optical illusion 3D cutting board, handmade by Lady and the Carpenter. ($195; ladyandthecarpenter.com)

 Spice of Life